-- Engage your deep core muscles by tilting your pelvis slightly and drawing your navel in toward your back (Ab Draw).
+- Engage your core muscles as if expecting a punch to the gut.
 Do not let your hips sag, which would disengage the abs and put strain on your low back.

 - Keep your neck in line with your spine to form a straight line from head to feet.

 - Bend your elbows, lowering your body as one unit, until upper arms are parallel to the floor.
 During descent, the spine remains neutral from neck to tailbone, elbows remain at a 30- to 45-degree angle from the torso, and shoulder blades retract (move toward spine).

 - Push back up to starting position, keeping core engaged and spine neutral as shoulder blades protract (move apart and wrap around ribcage).

 - Athletes who master a perfect bodyweight Push Up may progress to Feet Elevated Push Up (below).